 The full list

 Year after year, Split is becoming an increasingly important hub of Croatia’s burgeoning gastronomy scene, with new quality restaurants opening all over the place.
 Until a few years ago, dining in Split meant standard grilled fish and meat.
 Now, there are at least half a dozen restaurants that can hold a candle to almost any other in Croatia.
-These new names include Bokeria, Kadena, Villa Spizat, Uje, Ma:Toni, Paradigma, Mazzgoon, Re di mare and Zinfandel.
-If you throw in a few old favourites, such as Nostromo, Appetit, Tinel, Konoba Hvaranin and Konoba Matejuška, and you’ve got exactly a fortnight’s worth of delicious dining to look forward to.
+These names include Bokeria, Kadena, Villa Spizat, Uje, ma:Toni, Mazzgoon, Re di mare, and Zinfandel.
+If you throw in a few old favorites, such as Nostromo, Appetit, Trattoria Tinel, Konoba Hvaranin, and Konoba Matejuška, and you’ve got exactly a fortnight’s worth of delicious dining to look forward to.

 The Diocletian’s Palace is the perfect backdrop for Croatia’s best bar crawl, a night of revelry in the secret alleyways and hidden corners of this atmospheric ruin overlooking the seafront.
 Certain bars stand out amid the blur – though whether you’ll be able to find them the next night is another matter.
 In fact, retracting your footsteps, or trying to, is half the fun.
 In any case, do look out for Charlie's Bar, To je to, Figa, Gaga, and the long-established Academia Ghetto Club.
 If you just want to sit down for ten minutes and observe, then the little hub on Majstora Jurja containing Teak and Na Kantunu should do nicely.